mrjosh/go-dns-changer/README.md

 ```

 ## Contributing
-Thank you for considering, contributing to the this project!
+Thank you for considering contributing to the this project!

 ## License
 The go-dns-changer is open-source software licensed under the MIT license.